eHealthAfrica/gateway-manager/README.md

 ## Aether Landing Page

-An app that serves as a UI for accessing different running servives.
+An app that serves as a UI for accessing different running services.

 Continues in [Aether Landing Page README](/aether-landing-page/README.md)